traveltime-dev/traveltime-solr-plugin/README.md

 # traveltime-solr-plugin
-Plugin for Solr that allows users to filter locations using the Traveltime API.
+Plugin for Solr that allows users to filter locations using the TravelTime API.

 ## Installation & configuration
 This is a standard Solr plugin.
 The plugin jar must be copied into the [solr lib directory](https://solr.apache.org/guide/8_4/libs.html#lib-directories)

-To use the plugin you **must** add a `queryParser` with the class `com.traveltime.plugin.solr.TraveltimeQParserPlugin` or `com.traveltime.plugin.solr.TimeFilterQParserPlugin` (currently only available for solar version 8).
+To use the plugin you **must** add a `queryParser` with the class `com.traveltime.plugin.solr.TravelTimeQParserPlugin` or `com.traveltime.plugin.solr.TimeFilterQParserPlugin` (currently only available for solar version 8).
 This query parser has two mandatory string configuration options:
 - `app_id`: this is you API app id.